Fadillah Yusof: Ministerial offices

+Fadillah was reappointed as senior minister of works on 30 August 2021 under the cabinet of Prime Minister Ismail Sabri Yaakob.
+The appointment followed the resignation of Muhyiddin and retained Fadillah as the minister responsible for the Ministry of Works.
+He was also the sole representative of GPS among the senior ministers.
+During this period, his responsibilities included the recovery of the construction sector following the pandemic and the implementation of infrastructure projects.
+The remaining work packages of the Pan Borneo Highway phase 1 in Sarawak recorded increased physical progress from approximately 70% to an average of 86% by the third quarter of 2022.
+Several sections of the project were also completed and opened to traffic, including the Serian alignment, which was opened to the public in December 2021.
+Fadillah was also involved in the restructuring of concession arrangements for six tolled highways in Peninsular Malaysia, with the stated objective of preventing increases in toll rates.
+His ministry also introduced measures to expand the use of building information modelling as part of the digitalisation of the construction industry.
+During the same period, Fadillah continued to serve as GPS parliamentary chief whip.
+In this capacity, he was involved in the coalition's support for the memorandum of understanding on political transformation and stability signed between the federal government and PH in September 2021.
+His tenure as senior minister of works ended on 24 November 2022 following the formation of a new federal government after the 15th general election.
+Anwar Ibrahim was subsequently appointed prime minister.

 Deputy Prime Minister

 In the 2022 general election, Fadillah managed to retain his seat, this time with a significantly larger majority.
 Following the elections, no single party secured a majority to form the federal government.
 Consequently, Yang di-Pertuan Agong Al-Sultan Abdullah Ri'ayatuddin Al-Mustafa Billah Shah proposed the formation of a unity government, with Anwar Ibrahim eventually appointed as its leader on 24 November 2022.

 In a cabinet announcement on 2 December 2022, Fadillah was appointed Deputy Prime Minister alongside Ahmad Zahid Hamidi.
 Simultaneously, he was assigned the role of Minister of Plantation and Commodities.
 Fadillah's appointment is of historic significance as he is the first individual from Sarawak to hold the country's second-highest political office since the formation of Malaysia.
 Sarawak is one of the East Malaysian states.

 Personal life

 Fadillah is married to Ruziah Mohd Tahir.
 The couple has five children.

+In 2026, Fadillah underwent heart bypass surgery at the National Heart Institute on the advice and recommendations of the team of medical experts who treated him.